Guemes Island ferry: History

-Noted ferry operators and captains on the Anacortes-Guemes Island route include Harry Rickaby, 1902–11; Bill Bessner, 1920-1948; Sandy Bernsen, 1950-1963; and Ray Separvich, 1965-1986.
+Notable captains on the Anacortes-Guemes Island route include Harry Rickaby, 1902–1920; Bill Bessner, 1920–1948; Sandy Bernsen, 1950–1963; Al Bacetich, 1963–1988; Ray Separovich, 1965–1986; Tony Bacetich, 1988–1991; Pat Hoyland-Smith, 1988–2005; Gary Casperson, 1992–2006.
+Capt.
+Jane E. Favors, whose credential endorsements include unlimited oceans master, later served as captain of the USACE Yaquina.

 Anacortes-Guemes ferry route

 Guemes Island is accessible only by water, and the Skagit County-operated ferry is a vital transportation link between Anacortes (Fidalgo Island) and Guemes Island.
 The ferry carries commuters, visitors, construction and logging trucks, essential-services trucks, and emergency vehicles and personnel to and from the island.

 In addition to its regularly scheduled runs, the ferry stands ready 24/7 to transport emergency responders to and from the island in response to 911 calls.

 The ferry is briefly taken out of service once every two years for overhaul and maintenance in a shipyard.
 During that time, passenger-only service is provided by the Strait Arrow, under contract with Skagit County Public Works' Ferry Division.
-When serving the Anacortes-Guemes ferry route, the Strait Arrow is manned by a captain provided by the vessel's owner, Arrow Launch Service; and two crew members from the M/V Guemes.
+When serving the Anacortes-Guemes ferry route, the Strait Arrow is piloted by a captain provided by the vessel's owner, Arrow Launch Service; and two crew members from the M/V Guemes.
 Residents needing to get a vehicle to or from the island can contract with M/V San Juan Enterprise, which is owned by San Juan Marine Freight.

 A renovation of the terminals at Anacortes and Guemes was completed in May 2011.
 Also in May 2011, the Washington State Department of Transportation completed a new terminal building at Anacortes, with funding through the American Recovery and Reinvestment Act.

 The first floor of the Anacortes terminal building houses a ferry passenger waiting area, restrooms, purser's office, and maintenance workshop.
 The second floor houses offices, restroom, crew room and kitchen.
 There is also a parking lot and outdoor waiting area.

 On Guemes Island, there is a waiting room, parking lot and portable restroom.